 (c) an estimated total amount (in aggregate) for expense projects; and

-(d) estimated Operations and Maintenance (O&M) expenditures for the year may be shown in the aggregate.
+(d) estimated operations and maintenance (O&M) expenditures for the year may be shown in the aggregate.
 O&M expenses include the ongoing, everyday expenditures necessary to operate the field.

 Operator Forecasts and Informational Items